itom-project/itom/docs/userDoc/source/08_scriptLanguage/itom/dataObject.rst

 .. note::

     It is not possible to set tags or protocol entries for empty dataObjects.
-Tags and the protocol is shared between two shallow copies, hence, if two dataObjects share the same data, they also shared the tags and protocol.
+Tags and the protocol is shared between two shallow copies, hence, if two dataObjects share the same data, they also share their tags and protocol.